pierre-phu/shark-detector/README.md

 You can make it accessible with link-only on Youtube if you want to keep it more private.

 ## Feedback
-If you want to give any feedback, it would be a plesure talking with you, so send me a mail at pierrephu@yahoo.fr For more info, you can also check my [website](https://pierre-phu.github.io/).
+If you want to give any feedback, it would be a plesure talking with you, so send me a mail at pierrephu@yahoo.fr.
+For more info, you can also check my [website](https://pierre-phu.github.io/).